-Native Forest For the purposes of this protocol native forests maintain native forests comprised of multiple ages and mixed native species at multiple landscape scales.
-The application of this definition, its principles, detailed definition, and implementation are discussed further in the
+Forest management practices that promote and maintain native forests comprised of multiple ages and mixed native species at multiple landscape scales.
+The application of this definition, its principles, detailed definition, and implementation are discussed further in the Section 3.8.2.